 - Don’t forget the yard: large ant mounds could signal fire ants

 - Stinging pests nests attached to the home or in the yard; look up in high trees, under overhangs on the structure, etc.; some nests may not be active, but you could ask to have anything removed that makes you uncomfortable

-- Mud tubes on the foundation, along basement walls, or in crawl spaces
+- Subterranean termites build mud tubes on the foundation, basement walls, and crawl spaces

 - Weak or hollow-sounding wood: termites typically feed on wood beneath the surface making the structure sound hollow when you knock or tap it

 - Yard damage: Decks and wooden fence posts in the garden may reveal problems

 - Western Exterminator can perform real estate inspections for termites.
 Contact us for more information.